jona937d/4_semester_jona21m9/Studytube.md

 <details>
 <summary> Reflections</summary>
 <br>
-Overall it was a really educative course and i finally got myself to code a bit.
+Overall it has been a really educative and learningful course and i finally got myself to code a bit.
 Most of the fundamentals i already knew, but it was nice to freshen up old knowledge by practacing.
 It was very upsetting failing the test twice and this weeks work kind of felt like a failure in that regard.
 I think i would be able to pass the exam by practacing both python and learn the fundamentals of other programming languages.
 </details>